easybuilders/easybuild-docs/docs/containers.md

 In this example, we will use a pre-built base container image located at `example.sif` (see also [Image-based bootstrap agents][container_bootstrap_agent_image_based]).

-To let EasyBuild generate a container recipe for GCC 6.4.0 + binutils 2.28:
+To let SimpleBuild generate a container recipe for GCC 6.4.0 + binutils 2.28:

 ``` shell